scottcolfer/scottcolfer.github.io/_posts/2017-06-03-agile-manifesto-public-services.md

 *ps*

-*Me and Georg both felt that ‘simplicity--the art of maximising the amount of work not done’ is the principle that public services would most benefit from focussing on, since many public services are unnecessarily complicated and could be much more valuable for users and government organisations if they were simplified.*
+*Me and Georg both felt that ‘simplicity--the art of maximising the amount of work not done’ is the principle that public services would most benefit from focussing on, since many public services are unnecessarily complicated and could be much more valuable for users and government organisations if they were simplified.
+What do you think?*